 MHAI will advocate for additional university programs, creating more opportunities for career s for individuals who wish to enter the field.
 MHAI supports state and provider matching funds for behavioral health development programs, certificate and training of other healthcare professionals, loan forgiveness, and any other means to address the immediate workforce shortage.
 Loan forgiveness must be funded, which could include licensing fees from the healthcare workforce generally-not just behavioral health.
-This would include the ability of master's level therapists to diagnose and develop treatment plans within their scope of practice according to their training.
 Parity in reimbursement for Addiction Counselors and Recovery Coaches as well as tele-mental health for behavioral health counselors is also a critical response to the workforce shortage